Mattson Tomlin: Career

 In 2018, Tomlin wrote the script for the Project Power (2020) for Netflix, starring Jamie Foxx, Joseph Gordon-Levitt, and Dominique Fishback.
-He scripted and produced the film Little Fish (2021), based on a short story by Aja Gabel.
+He scripted and produced the film Little Fish (2020), based on a short story by Aja Gabel.
 He gained attention in 2019 when he was brought onboard to assist with The Batman (2022).
 The film would serve as a reboot of the Batman film franchise and star Robert Pattinson.
 The script which was completed in 2019 was submitted to Warner Bros by Matt Reeves written by Reeves, Tomlin and Peter Craig although only Reeves and Craig received credit.

 By January 2020, Tomlin was writing the television pilot for an adaption of the comic book series Fear Agent, and a film adaption of the comic book series Memetic for Lionsgate.
 Both projects would be produced by Seth Rogen's Point Grey Pictures.
 He was also writing a film adaptation of the video game character Mega Man for Netflix.
 In May 2020, Tomlin sold a spec script, titled 2084, to Paramount Pictures.
-By September 2020, Tomlin wrote the script for Mother/Android, with the intention to direct.
-In February 2021, Tomlin was hired to write the screenplay for an anime series based on the Terminator franchise, to be produced by Netflix, Skydance, and Production I.G.
-In October 2021, Tomlin was writing the live-action film adaptation of BRZRKR.
-In 2021, Tomlin wrote the comic book series Batman: The Imposter for DC Comics, alongside artist Andrea Sorrentino and with variant covers by artist Lee Bermejo.
-In August 2022, it was announced Tomlin would co-write the sequel to The Batman with Matt Reeves.
-In September 2022, it was announced that Tomlin would write a three-issue maxiseries for Boom!
-Studios entitled A Vicious Circle, with Lee Bermejo serving as artist, and publication beginning in December 2022.
+In September 2020, Tomlin wrote the script for Mother/Android, with the intention to direct.

+In February 2021, Tomlin was hired to be the showrunner for an anime series based on the Terminator franchise, to be produced by Netflix, Skydance, and Production I.G, titled Terminator Zero.
+In 2021, Tomlin wrote the live-action film adaptation of BRZRKR and the comic book series Batman: The Imposter for DC Comics, alongside artist Andrea Sorrentino and with variant covers by artist Lee Bermejo.
+In 2022, Tomlin co-wrote the sequel to The Batman with Matt Reeves, the Oscar-nominated film The Sea Beast, and a three-issue maxiseries for Boom!
+Studios entitled A Vicious Circle, with Lee Bermejo serving as artist; the next year, the first issue of A Vicious Circle was nominated for multiple Eisner awards.
+In 2025, he scripted a John Wick spinoff film, centered around Caine, and later said he had written “lots” for the scripts of the upcoming Game of Thrones prequel series, Aegon’s Conquest.
+Later that year, he announced that he was trying to contact director Sam Raimi with a pitch for Spider-Man 4, which was cancelled in 2010 after Raimi was unable to decide on a script.
+Tomlin's pitch would see Peter Parker / Spider-Man (played by Tobey Maguire) managing his duties as a husband to Mary Jane Watson (played by Kirsten Dunst) and a father along with that of being Spider-Man.